 This process, performed on a regular basis, increases the probability that we can detect potential problems before they happen and prevent unexpected breakdowns.

-A sensible servicing schedule for refrigeration units inside a building, is just once a year.
+A sensible wine cellar servicing schedule for refrigeration units inside a building, is just once a year.
 However, components that are located outside and exposed to the elements, are best serviced every six months.

 Services Consideration by Refrigeration System Type

 There is little core mechanical variation between refrigeration system types and brands.
 They all have essentially the same basic components.
 It is worth noting however that split systems are generally a lot more serviceable as they inherently provide better access to the internal components.